hmchen47/DataScience/Notes/p01-Bayesian.md

     + a stand-alone program not integrated w/ any traditional statistical package for data manipulation, exploratory analyses and so on
     + skilled users on Bayesian analysis, including
       + accessing the impact of the chosen prior and likelihood
-      + adepuatedly checking the fit of the model
+      + adepuately checking the fit of the model
       + checking convergence
   + WinBUGS reference
     + [Windows](https://www.mrc-bsu.cam.ac.uk/software/bugs/the-bugs-project-winbugs/)